ChristianHuerta05/CPSC449-NOIZ/README.md

 Noiz enhances your music experience by combining personalization, social discovery, and powerful tools.

-- Generate playlists tailored to your vibe and occasion
+- Search for any artist directly through Spotify
+- Stay in the zone with Focus Mode
 - See what your friends are listening to
-- Stay in the zone with Focus Mode
-- Search for any artist directly through Spotify

 ## Technologies Used

 - React.js
 - Node.js

-## Getting Started

-### Prerequisites

-- Node.js (v14 or higher)
-- npm (v6 or higher)

 ## Live Site